Cass Technical High School: 1922 to 2005

+2005 to present

+A new campus was completed in May 2005 in an adjacent lot on Grand River Avenue to the north of the original building.
+Designed by TMP Architecture of Bloomfield Hills, it opened for the 2005-2006 school year.
+At $127 million, it was the third-most expensive high school in the country.
+Funding came from a $1.5 billion construction bond issue approved by voters in 1994.

+John Gallagher, architecture critic for the Detroit Free Press, called the building "an excellent modernist design" and an example of new architectural styles in the city:

+The contrast between new and old can be seen most clearly at the new Cass Tech High School off Grand River and Third, near downtown.
+Sitting side-by-side with the older Cass Tech, the new building represents an abrupt leap ahead in style and inspiration...
+It embodies many of the best attributes of modernism, from its unadorned lines to its soaring open spaces framed by glass and steel.
+Natural daylight spills in everywhere, and the new multistory library and media center provides panoramic vistas of the city.

 In 2008, due to declining enrollment, teacher staffing was reduced and some classes that were not very popular with students were removed.

 Academics

 Cass offers over twenty advanced placement courses including language composition, history, chemistry, calculus, and physics.
 Cass Tech students' strong academic performances draw recruiters from across the country, including Ivy League representatives eager to attract the top minority applicants.
 However, in 2019, Cass Tech was not among the 78 Michigan high schools with the highest average SAT scores.
 In 2021, U.S. News ranked Cass Tech 84th among Michigan high schools, and reported a 62.9% percentile score on the SAT.

 Awards

 In 1984, Cass Tech was honored by the U.S. Department of Education among 262 schools that should "shine as inspirational model for others," a list that included public and private schools.

 In 2006, Cass represented DPS at the National Academic Games Olympics and won the Team Sweepstakes award.